Tareq-Ali-1998/Scholarships-Flutter-Application/README.md

 This was my first project to start learning Flutter development.

 # Notes
+This GitHub account is just to show the code, I am making a new professional one.<br>
 More information will be here soon about the documentation and many details.